 257. General nature of co-operative capital units

-(1) A co-operative capital unit (CCU) is an interest issued by a co-operative conferring an interest in the capital, but not the share capital, of the co-operative.
+(1) A co-operative capital unit is an interest issued by a co-operative conferring an interest in the capital, but not the share capital, of the co-operative.

 (2) A CCU —